CS2401-Fall2021/makeup-lab/README.md

 Write 5 tests describing your input, what you're testing, and desired output

 ### Lab 7: Linked Lists
+Determine if the circular linked list you are on is even or odd length by looping through each item ONCE.
+#### Reflection Questions
+1) What edge cases do you need to consider?
+2) How do you know when to end?
+3) What is the runtime?
+Why?

+#### Tests
+Write 5 tests describing your input, what you're testing, and desired output

 ### Lab 8: BST